Jesus states this following this event on a mountaintop, followed by a question from Jesus' students:

 Yet we know from clinical death research that a person certainly leaves the physical body and continues existing.
 Clinical death research has shown that a person will rise up above the physical body and look down upon it.
 This means that we are not these physical bodies.

 And this explains how the spirit-person of Elijah could become John the Baptist.
 It also explains how Jesus' physical body could be murdered on the cross, yet he appeared before his disciples three days later.

 And it also explains why Jesus' disciples did not recognize Jesus when he first appeared before them.
 Because he - his spirit-person - had left his physical body.
 He was appearing before them in a transfiguration.

-How we can go to heaven or hell
+How can we go to heaven or hell?

 This is also how any of us - depending on the decisions we make during this lifetime - can go to hell.
 "Heaven" is the spiritual realm.
 This is our home.
 Meanwhile, "hell" is in the physical realm - the world of temporary physical bodies.

 If we decide not to return to the spiritual realm, then the level of the hell we go to will depend upon our actions during this lifetime.
 They determine where we go in the form of consequences.
 Just consider Jesus' statement to someone he healed: